Skip to main content

 Start an innovation collaboration with funding from Future Mobility

-Future Mobility aims to contribute to new or strengthened innovation collaborations between Sweden and the United States within sustainable mobility.
-We finance strategic projects that boost research...
+Future Mobility aims to contribute to new or strengthened innovation collaborations between Sweden and the United States (focus California) within sustainable mobility.
+We finance strategic projects...

 News flow